squaremo/flumux/README.md

     make

-will "make" the binary, which it puts in the top directory.
-You don't need to use Go's funny path scheme, but if you do, it will still work.
+will build the binary, and put it in the top directory.
+You don't need to use Go's funny path scheme, but if you do, it will still work (albeit by ignoring your `$GOPATH`).